ryu1kn/done-map/README.md

     ...
   ]
   ```
-  * Register one or more bands to a specific topic.
-Payload should be like:
+  * Register one or more bands to a specific topic